A Scenic Sojourn Through Southern California

 A photographer captures timeless appeal along the West Coast during a romantic escape to Beverly Hills and Santa Barbara.

-Of his stay near Hollywood, Murphy remembers: “My first impression of the Beverly Wilshire was, this hotel is very exclusive and I can imagine running into someone famous.”
+Of his stay near Hollywood, Murphy remembers: “My first impression of the Beverly Wilshire, A Four Seasons Hotel was, this hotel is very exclusive and I can imagine running into someone famous.”

 “Santa Barbara [offers] the biggest health-focus just because of the number of outdoor activities on your door step," says Murphy.
 "You could swim, go for a bike ride, walk the beach, paddle board, the list goes on and on.”